-Daemen College takes the health and wellness of its students very seriously.
-To that end, and in compliance with Clery, Title IX, the Campus SaVE Act Initiatives, as well as NY State Education Law 129-B, Student Affairs maintains regular efforts to examine Daemen’s policies, protocol and programming as it relates to reducing sexual assault, dating abuse, and stalking, as well as substance abuse education.
+Daemen University takes the health and wellness of its students very seriously.
+To that end, and in compliance with Clery, Title IX, the Campus SaVE Act Initiatives, as well as NY State Education Law 129-B, Student Affairs maintains regular efforts to examine Daemen’s policies, protocol, and programming as it relates to reducing sexual assault, dating abuse, and stalking, as well as substance abuse education.

 - Required of all incoming students (first year, transfer & graduate students)

 - Purpose: educate students on policies, acceptable behavior, and how to intervene

 - Interactive training includes videos, scenarios and valuable content